What is Palo Azul Good for?

 Finally we’ve covered all the health benefits of palo azul!
 We hope you enjoyed our article and that you share it with your loved ones so that they can also benefit from palo azul. :)

-*Note: Palo Azul is commonly referred by its scientific name: Eysenhardtia polystachya / E. polystachya / E.P or Cyclolepis genistoides / C. genistoides
+* Palo azul is commonly referred to by its scientific name: Eysenhardtia polystachya / E. polystachya / E.P - Cyclolepis genistoides / C. genistoides - kidney wood - palo dulce

 Anti-Oxidant & Anti-Inflammatory